periakteon/pate-finder/README.md

 ## Contributing

 If you would like to contribute to this project, please open a pull request.
 We welcome all kinds of contributions!

-Check out to see and try out the deployed/working version of the application: https://pate-finder.vercel.app/